Narrative Focused Trauma Care Level III

 Schedule

-The Certificate in Narrative Focused Trauma Care Level III will take place online from 8:00 am – 4:00 pm PT on the following dates :
+The Narrative Focused Trauma Care Level III program will take place online from 8:00 am – 4:00 pm PT on the following dates :

 Live Sessions:

-• A total of 65 hours of interactive teaching, group work, and coaching toward developing your practitioner skills in the Narrative Focused Trauma Care approach
+• A total of 65 hours of training and coaching toward developing your practitioner skills

-• A monthly meeting rhythm designed to help you break, understand, and apply the content, and increase competency of theory application as it applies to group work
+• A monthly meeting rhythm designed to help you break down, understand and apply the content, and increase competency of theory application as it applies to group work

-• Condensed teaching that supports extensive workshopping and robust discussion groups of key concepts
+• Condensed, focused teachings that supports extensive workshopping and robust discussion groups around key concepts

 • A seamless learning environment hosted by Zoom technology